aureliusenterprise/Aurelius-Atlas-helm-chart/backup/README.md

 Here you will find how to back up Aurelius Atlas for moving instances.

-This process will result in zip files of the Aurelius Atlas instance that can be used for backup and in the case of disaster recover process.
+This process will result in zip files of the Apache Atlas data and a Snapshot repository of Elasticsearch indices that can be used for backup and in the case of disaster recover process.

 # Apache Atlas backup
 ## Apache Atlas Backup Process Overview